• Skip to primary navigation

 When baked, the sweet flavor diminishes a little, but their texture is among the best.
 They soften to a medium-firm, perfect consistency.

-Try mixing with an apple variety with more flavor, like McIntosh, to round out the pie.
-(Note that McIntosh fall apart when baked, but isn't mealy)
+Try mixing Fujis with a more flavorful apple, like McIntosh, to round out an apple pie.
+(Note that McIntosh fall apart when baked, but isn't mealy).

 Honeycrisp